What Is a WISP and Why Every Accounting Firm Needs One

 Remote Work Requires Explicit Policy

 If any staff access taxpayer data outside the office — including seasonal employees working from home — your WISP must address remote security explicitly.
 Require all remote access to firm systems to occur through a firm-managed virtual private network (VPN).
 Personal devices used for work must meet the same security standards as firm-owned devices: full-disk encryption, MFA, and current patch levels.
-Review our guide on VPN requirements for tax professionals for recommended configurations you can reference directly in your policy section.
+Our guide on how to choose a VPN covers recommended configurations you can reference directly in your policy section.

 Treat Annual Review as a Billable Deadline

 Schedule your WISP annual review as a recurring calendar event every November — before peak tax season.
 Use the review session to verify that all staff names, system inventories, and vendor lists are current; that any incidents from the prior year have been documented and addressed; and that new IRS or FTC guidance has been incorporated.
-Each completed review should produce a new signed version of the WISP with a dated revision history entry in the cover page.
+Each completed review should produce a new signed version of the WISP with a dated revision history entry on the cover page.
+Also review your firm's overall cybersecurity posture at the same time to catch gaps that the WISP review may surface.

 Related Tax Security Resources